Mohammad Yousuf (cricketer): Coaching career

+In June 2025, Mohammad Yousuf resigned from his position as the batting coach at the Pakistan National Cricket Academy (NCA) in Lahore.
+Although the Pakistan Cricket Board (PCB) had not officially announced the development at the time, Yousuf confirmed that his resignation had been accepted.
+Describing it as a personal decision, he declined to elaborate further.

 Controversy

-In 2007, after initially signing a contract to join the Indian Cricket League, Yousuf later refused due to pressure from the Pakistan Cricket Board as he would later face a ban by the board.
-In return the PCB promised to get him into the Indian Premier League, however, no team bid for him as he faced litigation from the ICL.
+In 2007, after initially signing a contract to join the Indian Cricket League, Yousuf refused due to pressure from the Pakistan Cricket Board as he would later face a ban by the board.
+In return the PCB promised to get him into the Indian Premier League; however, no team bid for him as he faced litigation from the ICL.

 In 2008, he once again threatened to join the ICL after the PCB dropped him from their squad.
 A PCB official was quoted as saying, "We have banned all our cricketers who joined the ICL and if Yousuf also plays for the unauthorised league then he will have to face the same punishment.
 Yousuf is still our best Test batsman and has a future with the Pakistan team, but not if he joins the ICL."
 Yousuf decided to join the ICL again to play mid-way through the second season.
 The Pakistan Cricket Board reacted to the news by banning him from the national team.
-Yousaf's chances to return to Pakistani cricket improved on 2 February 2009 when a Pakistani court suspended the ban on ICL players.
+Yousaf's chances of returning to Pakistani cricket improved on 2 February 2009 when a Pakistani court suspended the ban on ICL players.

 Pakistan Cricket Board recalled batsman Mohammad Yousuf to the squad for their July 2009 Test series in Sri Lanka.
 Yousuf ended his association with the unsanctioned Indian Cricket League (ICL) in early May, in the hope of earning a recall for his country.
 His decision to join the ICL was made because of differences with former captain Shoaib Malik, who had since been replaced by Younus Khan.
 In July 2009, on his first match after returning to Test Cricket since 2007, Yousuf scored a century to announce his return to cricket.

 Yousuf informed the Pakistan Cricket Board that he would not be taking part in the Champions Trophy 2008 because it would coincide with the holy month of Ramadan.

 He along with another former Indian Cricket League player Abdul Razzaq were awarded 'A' category mid-term central contracts by Pakistan Cricket Board after they left Indian Cricket League.
 A little over one year after being welcomed back by the PCB, Yousuf was made captain of the Test team for the tour of New Zealand after Younus Khan was allowed to take a break.